AllanKirui/my-first-website/README.md

 What's in view:

 -  A section that features the month's top choices of parts for bulding a computer.
-I remember this section like it was just yesterday.
-I can never forget the headaches I got when trying to figure out they layout for this section.
+This section is quite memorable.
+I can never forget the headaches I got while trying to figure out the layout for this section.

 ---